WWBIC Invest in Business Grant

 - $3 million in aggregate grants will be awarded

 WWBIC reserves the right to negotiate, limit, or amend awards according to the program’s objectives.

 - Business owner is a documented WWBIC client that utilized WWBIC services in 2020, 2021 or 2022 (including those trained, counseled, received loan/grant or services through a WWBIC initiative such as and including Kiva, Mercado, Black Business Boost or VBOC)

 - Business has sustained negative financial impact due to COVID-19

 - Business is located in Wisconsin and the owner participates in the day-to-day operations of the business

-- Business is for profit
+- Business is a for-profit

-- Business needs to be good standing with the State of Wisconsin and current on all local, state and federal taxes
+- Business needs to be in good standing with the State of Wisconsin and current on all local, state and federal taxes

 - Business needs to not be listed on the State of Wisconsin Ineligible Vendors Directory or listed on the Wisconsin Department of Transportation Listing of Debarred, Suspended and Ineligible Contractors